anstasiatum/i-need-a-hero/README.md

 #### Limitations
 However, there are some *limitations* as to what the bot can do:

-- English only (otherwise the PDF is not generated)
 - DnD 5e 2014 only
 - No spells
 - 1st level only